-• Wildcat Creek (WCS, 10989), located 100 meters upstream of the confluence with Siuslaw River: This site is located just above the mouth of Wildcat Creek and was new in 2016.
+• Wildcat Creek, CDO/temp.
+(WCS, 10989): located 100 meters upstream of the confluence with Siuslaw River: This site is located just above the mouth of Wildcat Creek and was new in 2016.
 Adding density and future deployments seasons on Wildcat is a goal for DEQ and SWC.

-Continuous loggers were strategically placed along the Siuslaw mainstem at 7 sites (4 temperature & 3 temperature/dissolved oxygen) to understand temperature and DO regimes and 3 sites (1 temperature & 2 temperature/dissolved oxygen) along Lake Creek to address the need for additional dissolved oxygen data.
-This need on Lake Creek was identified after SWC staff reviewed the 6 years of grab data from BT-14 and 10 years of grab data from TL-12 and noticed that the dissolved oxygen and percent saturation were consistently below DEQ standards in the winter and summer months (see appendix B).
-We deployed two temperature/dissolved oxygen loggers in Lake Creek at two existing continuous temperature LASAR sites (LAL & SIT) above and below Triangle Lake.
-This area is classified as a moderate to high priority sub-basin and is 303(d) listed for exceeding summer temperatures (cold water aquatic life criteria).
+Continuous loggers were strategically placed along the Siuslaw mainstem at 7 sites (4 temperature & 3 temperature/dissolved oxygen), 5 sites along Lake Creek (3 temperature & 2 temperature/dissolved oxygen), 3 continuous temperature sites in Munsel and Ackerley creeks, and 1 temperature site in the South Fork of the Upper Siuslaw near Lorane.
+The data collection will complement the 2016 continuous monitoring effort, identify spatial and temporal patterns in water quality and inform future restoration and monitoring decisions described in Section VII below.
+Continuous dissolved oxygen monitoring on Lake Creek in 2016-2017 became a goal after SWC staff reviewed the 6 years of grab data from BT-14 (34220) and 10 years of grab data from TL-12 (LASAR 38331) and noticed that the dissolved oxygen and percent saturation were consistently below DEQ standards in the winter and summer months (see appendix B).
+Starting in 2016, we deployed two temperature/dissolved oxygen loggers in Lake Creek at two existing continuous temperature LASAR sites (LAL 34877 & SIT 34878) above and below Triangle Lake.
+This segment is 303(d) listed for exceeding summer temperatures (cold water aquatic life criteria).
 The loggers will advance our ability to understand the timing and magnitude of temperature and dissolved oxygen exceedances and more accurately prioritize water-quality-focused restoration efforts.